 Note: Text in bold in instruction number two was only shown for experiments with a pre-search stimulus; in instructions four and five the category “CLOCK” was replaced with other categories and other minor variations were made as described in the experimental methods.

-Additional Analysis and Data Pooling for Experiments 1 and 2.
+Additional Analysis and Data Pooling for Experiments 1 and 2

 In Experiments 1 and 2 the number of distractor categories per block was manipulated within-subjects.
 Of the four blocks, two were one-category blocks, involving only clocks or only keys as distractors.
 The other two blocks were two-category blocks, each comprising unpredictably interleaved trials with clock or key distractors.
 While the one-category blocks were of primary importance, giving rise to the clearest predictions from theory and previous work, we also examined differences in first saccades between one- and two-category blocks.
 In Experiment 1, a mixed two-way ANOVA on the proportion of first saccades to distractors, with number of distractor categories (within-participants: one, two) and instruction (between-participants: ignore, search and destroy) found no main effect of number of distractor categories, F = 0.13, and no interaction with instruction, F = 0.11.
 Identical analyses for Experiment 2, similarly yielded no effects of number of distractor categories, F = 1.54, and no interaction with instruction, F = 2.51.
 Accordingly, our analyses in the main text collapsed across this factor, maximising our power particularly with regard to late first saccades and providing a simple description of those results consistent with subsequent experiments that involved only one-category blocks.

+Proportion of Early and Late First Saccades

+Table S1